EC528-Fall-2023/Open-Education-Testing/README.md

    - Construct the OPE base image both locally.
 Ensure the image is functional and can run seamlessly.
    - Familiarize with the Makefile and Dockerfile and Gain a comprehensive understanding of their structures and functionalities to aid in future modifications.
    - Refactor the Makefile and Dockerfile to ensure system independence and compatibility across various Instruction Set Architectures, specifically arm64 and x86.
-   - Navigate to the workflow file located at OPE-Testing/.github/workflows/Master_Container_Test.yaml.
+   - Navigate to the workflow file located at `OPE-Testing/.github/workflows/Master_Container_Test.yaml`.
 Run the predefined tests and assess their performance, ensuring all tests function as expected.
 2. **Create test notebook template for building/running OPE**
    - Write address randomization tests using gdb.
    - Test home directory, read/write permissions
    - Check pip install and configuration files
    - Perform UID / GID checks to ensure permission compatability
 3. **Revise OPE Tests with Exception Handling and Standardize Tests**
-   - Using the previously written tests, include exception handling to inform developer of build issues
+   - Enhance existing tests with robust exception handling to provide developers with clear indications of build issues or failures.
-   - Merge tests into one notebook, standardizing under a common framework to properly report errors
+   - Merge tests into one single notebook, standardizing under a common framework to properly report errors
 4. **Add functionality for ope commands listed by appavoo in tools branch**
    - Meet with Professor Appavoo (or send an email, but ideally meet) to ask for clarification where needed on the commands and verify our understanding is correct for each.
 5. **Write code to translate LaTeX projects into OPE Jupyter NB framework**